 - An event honoring the life and career of Luke Cole, HLS Class of 1989, and co-founder of the Center on Race, Poverty, and the Environment; and

-- Listening sessions with the Environmental Protection Agency on how to move forward on this pressing topic.
+- Breakout sessions with the Environmental Protection Agency and other federal agencies on how to move forward on this pressing topic.

 Panel discussions will explore legal strategies to achieve environmental justice, food justice in Massachusetts, urban environmental justice, access to clean energy, rural environmental justice, and alternative approaches to meeting environmental justice goals.